-In Alien: Engineers, Watts (later Shaw) and Holloway uncover evidence of patterns in the evolution of the Earth and of mankind itself that suggests extra-terrestrial intervention – the Engineers.
-They convince Weyland of their evidence and he funds their exploration of what they believe to the be the Engineers homeworld which turns out to be LV-426.
+In Alien: Engineers, Watts (later Shaw) and Holloway uncover evidence of patterns in the evolution of the Earth and of mankind itself that suggest extra-terrestrial intervention – the Engineers.
+They convince Weyland of their evidence and he funds their exploration of what they believe to be the Engineers’ homeworld which turns out to be LV-426.

 When they arrive there they find a system of complex pyramids that are actually terraforming stations as well as laboratories.
 Whilst exploring they find the remnants of Engineers and eventually stumble upon a proto-form of the Aliens as well as the traditional Aliens themselves contained within the cargo hall of a Juggernaut hidden beneath one of the pyramids.

 You can listen to a more thorough and detailed breakdown of the Alien: Engineers script in the 33rd episode of the Alien vs. Predator Galaxy Podcast.

 The prequel went under many titles over the course of development until they finally settled on Prometheus.
 It had been known as Alien: Engineers, Alien 01: Genesis, Alien: Origins, LVIVIIVI (LV-426), Paradise and Alien: Tomb of the Gods.
 Jon Spaihts spoke about the prequel’s ever changing title and eventual settlement on Prometheus in The Name Conundrum Enhancement Pod on the Prometheus Blu-ray, elaborating that it was